Keratoconus

 The cornea and keratoconus

-Your cornea is important for sight.
+Your cornea is at the front of your eye and it’s important for your sight.
 A healthy cornea has a regular dome-shape and is made up of several layers.
 It is normally strong, smooth, and transparent.

-The largest, middle section of the cornea is called the stroma, and it’s made up of many regular-shaped bundles of collagen which are firmly joined together, giving the healthy cornea its strength.
-The cornea’s regular domed shape enables it to focus light to give you clear vision.
+The largest, middle section of the cornea is called the stroma.
+It’s made up of many regular-shaped bundles of collagen.
+These are firmly joined together, giving the healthy cornea its strength.
+The clear cornea allows light to pass through it.
+Its regular domed shape enables it to focus light to give you clear vision.

-If you have keratoconus, the collagen bundles are affected within your cornea, so that the cornea becomes weaker and thinner nearer its centre, or just off centre.
-These changes in corneal thickness lead to an outward bulging, causing an irregular cone-like corneal shape to develop.
+If you have keratoconus, the collagen bundles within your cornea are affected.
+This means your cornea becomes weaker and thinner nearer its centre, or just off centre.
+These changes cause an outward bulging.
+This causes an irregular cone-like corneal shape to develop.

 What causes keratoconus?